 Families all across the United States are paying too high a price to cover the cost of their home.

 Rents and homeownership costs are skyrocketing, while wages are not keeping pace.
 Far too often, families struggle to make ends meet.
 Everywhere you look—cities, suburbs, rural areas—the stability that home should bring remains out of reach for too many families.

 At Habitat for Humanity, we know that a family should never have to spend more than 30 percent of their income on a home.
-But consider that today over 18 million U.S. households pay half or more of their income on a place to live.
+Before COVID-19, over 18 million U.S. households were paying half or more of their income on a place to live.
 That is unacceptable.